mlgranger540/matt-lloyd-writes-static/README.md

 ![Matt Lloyd Writes title and logo](assets/docs/readme-images/title-and-logo.png)

 The header of my site includes a simple title and logo to immediately inform the user what website they are visiting.
-The logo was created myself using a digital art software, and the title uses a Google font called Ruthie.
-Both of these, when clicked/tapped, function as links back to the homepage.
+The logo was created myself using a digital art software and is meant to resemble flocks of birds flying across a sunset sky.
+The title uses a Google font called Ruthie, which I chose because the cursive font catches the eye and looks visually attractive, while also still being legible.
+Both of these elements, when clicked/tapped, function as links back to the homepage.

 ### Navbar